Why your skin gets dry and acts crazy in the winter

 When our skin’s barrier function is compromised and knocked out of balance, skin becomes tight, dry and flaky, which allows bacteria and allergens to find a way in, resulting in inflammation, allergies and breakouts.

-How to keep your skin’s protective barrier intact:
+How to keep your skin’s protective barrier intact in the winter:

 1. Avoid foaming cleansers